-Guest post: Thanks to our partnership with Leapgen, we're delighted to have contributions from their team of experts.
-Thank you to Gail Krieger for sharing her wealth of knowledge in the field of Digital Employee Experience.
+Guest post: Thanks to our partnership with Mercer (formerly Leapgen), we're delighted to have contributions from their team of experts.
+Thank you to Gail Krieger for sharing her wealth of knowledge in the field of Employee Experience.

 Read Josh Bersin's report to learn more about the EXP market and it's future, what to look for in an EXP and how companies are using them to transform their employee experience.
 Read Now.

-For an HR technology investment, this equation is missing some key ingredients, the people who will use the technology and continued optimization to meet their needs.
-While return on investment may be important, and it may take a large investment of money to purchase and deploy a technology that supports a process transformation, the technology is useless unless people adopt and use it and find that it continues to be relevant as workforce needs evolve.
+For an HR technology investment, this equation is missing some key ingredients: the people who will use the technology and the need for continuous optimization to deliver intelligent HR service experiences that evolve with workforce needs.
+While return on investment may be important, and it may take a large investment of money to purchase and deploy a technology that supports a process transformation, the technology is useless unless people adopt and use it, and unless it continues to evolve to deliver personalized, context-aware service experiences that adapt as workforce needs change.

 Let us consider another way to measure your HR technology initiative success using ROI, only in this model, let’s redefine ROI to mean Run, Optimize and Innovate.
 In this ROI model, you begin with your strategy which encompasses your vision for the new digital workforce experience.
 The strategy includes your definition of value and the underlying effort to achieve that strategy and vision within a timeframe.
 The next step is to deploy and implement HR capabilities, supported by the technology.
-The third and truly the most significant aspect of this model is to optimize your technology investment by continuing to release new capabilities using an agile model.
+The third, and truly most significant, aspect of this model is to optimize your HR technology by continuously delivering new capabilities that respond to workforce insights and embed agility into your HR service delivery.

 A Successful HR Technology Initiative Starts with the Strategy